 There is also “skating” technique, where skis go out diagonally to the sides in a skating motion.
 This technique requires specially-prepared tracks different from the “classic” technique and skis which are stiffer and shorter than “classic” skis.

 Though not a type of skiing as such, “forest skis” are very popular in the Nordic countries as an ideal way of moving through the winter landscape (especially in deeper snow) and are commonly featured at our Winter Active Accommodation experiences as equipment for self-guided tours in the surrounding area.
 These are wider/heavier and not as sophisticated as “proper” cross country skis, and have bindings which are used with normal winter boots rather than special cross-country ski boots.

 This can go by many different names, and many of the terms are used loosely or interchangeably.

-In Sweden, “ski touring” refers to hut-to-hut touring as for our Ski Touring on the King’s Trail and Discover Mountain Ski Touring in Lapland experiences.
+In Sweden and Finland, “ski touring” refers to hut-to-hut touring as for our Ski Touring on the King’s Trail and Discover Mountain Ski Touring in Lapland experiences.
 The skis used are similar to cross country skis, but with sturdier boots more similar to hiking boots.
 Climbing skins, which adhere to the underside of the skis to provide greater traction when going uphill and are then removed for descents, may be used for steeper ascents but are often not required.